Log4s/log4s/README.md

 #### JavaScript Configuration Objects

-The same basic methods that you would use to do Scala-defined configuration are availble through JavaScript.
+The same basic methods that you would use to do Scala-defined configuration are available through JavaScript.
 See the documentation above for details on how to use them.

 ```javascript